 \section{Abstract}

-{We study the seminormal basis $ \{ f_t \} $ for the Specht modules of the Iwahori-Hecke algebra $ {\cal H}_{q,n}$ of type $ A_{n-1} $.
-We focus on the base change coefficients between the seminormal basis $ \{ f_t \} $ and Young's natural basis $ \{ e_t \} $ with emphasis on the denominators of these coefficients.
-In certain important cases we obtain simple formulas for these coefficients involving radial lengths.
-Even for general tableaux we obtain new formulas.
+{We study the seminormal basis $ \{ f_\T \} $ for the Specht modules of the Iwahori-Hecke algebra $ {\cal H}_{n}(q)$ of type $ A_{n-1} $.
+We focus on the base change coefficients between the seminormal basis $ \{ f_\T \} $ and Murphys' standard basis $ \{ x_\T \} $ with emphasis on the denominators of these coefficients.
+In certain important cases we obtain simple formulas for these coefficients involving hook lengths.
+Even for general { standard} tableaux we obtain new formulas.
 On the way we prove a new result about submodules of the restricted Specht module at root of unity.}